 Over the first two days, you will focus on Spanish - a language you already study at A-level (or can speak to an equivalent level).
 There will be sessions to hone your language skills and knowledge of grammar, as well as introductory sessions in literature and culture from the early modern period to the present day.
 On the second day, you’ll also have the opportunity to take part in a poetry seminar with students from other languages, which will introduce you to the kind of activity you may be asked to complete in an Oxford Modern Languages interview.

-During the later part of the week, you will be given the opportunity to have a taste of two unfamiliar languages taken from scratch, from a choice of German, Italian, Portuguese and Russian.
+During the latter part of the week, you will be given the opportunity to have a taste of two unfamiliar languages taken from scratch, from a pool of German, Italian, Portuguese and Russian.
 This is a great opportunity to learn some beginners' grammar and new phrases, and to explore their associated cultures.